Erasure Poetry

 In April and October, Azia takes part in The Poeming: A Found Poetry Project wherein a group of poets tackle an author’s catalogue, the same novel or another unique theme and create erasure poems.

 Erasure poetry is a form of found poetry that involves taking an existing text—such as a page from a book, article, or other written material—and systematically removing words to create a new meaning.
 The poet typically blackens or omits words, allowing only selected phrases or words to remain visible.

-The process results in a visually striking piece that often retains some context from the original text while transforming it into a new expression.
 The removed text may be physically erased, scratched out, or obscured.

-Erasure poetry can evoke emotions, provoke thoughts, and highlight themes by revealing connections and contrasts within the original content.
+The process results in a visually striking piece that often retains some context from the original text while transforming it into a new expression that evokes emotion, provokes thought, or highlight’s themes by revealing connections and contrasts within the original text.